 Analyst Brief¶

-This page is the portable short-form packet for first-pass analysts and reviewers.
+This is the dossier's shortest standalone packet for first-pass analysts and reviewers.

 Governing Rule¶

-The dossier argues that Model A fails a multi-rule engineering audit and that the surviving constraint stack forces a different mechanism class.
+The dossier argues that Model A fails a multi-rule engineering audit, that a recurring mechanism signature then surfaces across the record, and that the surviving constraint stack pressures a different mechanism class.
+The current SCIE reconstruction is the dossier's staged implementation path for that mechanism class.

 - Rule 1: comminution and phase-state outcome pressure a closed gravity-fire energy ledger.